-South Sudan's warring factions have signed a ceasefire plan, a move that is expected to end weeks of deadly fighting between the government and rebel forces.
+South Sudan's warring factions have signed a cease-fire agreement, a move that is expected to end weeks of deadly fighting between the government and rebel forces.

 Earlier this week, a U.N. human rights official said "thousands" of people had been killed since the South Sudan conflict broke out in mid-December.

 South Sudan's crisis was touched off by a December gun battle at army headquarters in the capital, Juba.
 President Kiir accused former vice president Riek Machar of attempting a coup, a charge Machar denied.